HausDAO/protocol-guild/README.md

 #### 5. Transfer control of the 0xSplit to NetworkRegistry

-- If you set the 0xSplit controller to an EOA, you can both `transferControl` to the `registry` contract through 0xSplits dApp.
+- If you set the 0xSplit controller to an EOA, you can `transferControl` to the `registry` contract through 0xSplits dApp.
 Alternatively, you can run the following script in the `protocol-guild-contract` repo:

 ```bash
 pnpm hardhat --network goerli registry:ownSplit
 ```

  If you initially set the 0xSplit controller to the DAO's Safe, you'll need to submit a DAO proposal using the DAOHaus `Multicall Proposal Builder`.
-For this, you need the `splitMain` address to craft a tx to call the `transferControl(<split>, <new_controller>)`
+For this, you need the `splitMain` address to craft a tx that calls `transferControl(<split>, <new_controller>)`
 - If you set the 0xSplit controller to an external smart contract wallet, try using wallet connect or a vendor tx builder dApp.

-- Make sure the `registry` address is set as the new potential controller.
+- Make sure the `registry` address is set as the new potential 0xSplit controller.

 #### 6. NetworkRegistry accepts control of the 0xSplit

-- Now the new controller must accept the role for the 0xSplit contract.
-If the replica `registry` has an EOA as a fallback owner, you just need to call `acceptSplitControl()`.
-Otherview, you'll need to submit a DAO proposal using the DAOHaus `Multicall Proposal Builder` to craft a cross-chain tx by calling the `acceptNetworkSplitControl([<chainId>], [<relayerFee>])`.
+- Now the new controller must accept the role for the 0xSplit contract, so you need to submit a DAO proposal using the DAOHaus `Multicall Proposal Builder` to craft a tx that calls `acceptSplitControl()` in the `registry` contract.

+- Make sure the `registry` address is set as the 0xSplit controller: you verify that in the 0xSplit dApp or by opening the `splitMain` contract in the block explorer and look for the `getController(split)` function.

 ### Deploy a Foreign Registry